๐Ÿ“š More on this topic: Run Your First Local LLM ยท CPU-Only LLMs ยท Quantization Explained ยท Qwen 3.5 9B Setup Guide

 Architecture improvements.
 Grouped-query attention, better tokenizers, and improved positional encodings all help small models punch above their weight.

-The result: Qwen 2.5 3B scores 65.6 on MMLU (a broad knowledge benchmark).
-For comparison, the original Llama 2 7B scored 45.3.
-A model less than half the size, beating one twice as large โ€” that’s how far things have moved.
+The result: Qwen 2.5 3B scores 65.6 on MMLU.
+The original Llama 2 7B scored 45.3.
+A model less than half the size, beating one twice as large.

 The Best Sub-3B Models, Ranked